thash06/chaos-engineering/README.md

-# chaos-engineering
+# Chaos-engineering

-#Retry with exponential backoff.
+# Retry with exponential backoff.
 In the even of failure due to unavailability or any of the Exceptions listed in retryExceptions() menthod listed below, applications can choose to return a fallback/default return value or choose to keep the connection open and retry the endpoint which threw the error.
 The retry logic can make use of a feature called exponential backoff.